Tom Clancy's Ghost Recon Wildlands: Campaign

 A Ghost Recon fireteam is deployed to Bolivia as part of Operation Kingslayer, a joint operation between the CIA, DEA, and JSOC.
 The team consists of team leader and support gunner Nomad, vehicle and assault specialist Midas, hacker and tactical engineer Holt, and their sniper Weaver.
 The Ghosts enter Bolivia with their CIA contact, Karen Bowman, who was also a close friend to Sandoval.
 They meet Pac Katari, leader of the Kataris 26, the only resistance against Santa Blanca.
 Pac Katari requests they rescue Amaru, whose ideologies inspired the Kataris 26, from Santa Blanca.
 The Ghosts, with support from Bowman and the Kataris 26s, are free to tackle the cartel in any way they see fit.

 The Ghosts dismantle the cartel piece by piece, targeting their four main operations by attacking drugs production facilities and stockpiles, disrupting smuggling operations, discrediting the cartel in the eyes of corrupt politicians and supporters, and inciting conflict between the cartel's senior figures.
 The team manage to capture or kill El Sueño's top lieutenants and their key subordinates to further weaken the cartel's grip over the region.
 El Sueño contacts the team and lures them to a meeting to meet face to face.
 The Ghosts hesitantly agree, but do not find El Sueño at the agreed location.
 El Sueño instead calls them via phone to bribe the Ghosts into working for him, though they refuse his offer and instead threaten him.

 While dismantling the cartel, the team finds and collects audio tapes of agent Sandoval's reports to Bowman of his time working undercover for El Sueño.
 Sandoval's reports reveal that he had become deeply troubled by his mission, not only by the crimes he had committed to keep his cover but also by his superiors' reluctance to take action against the cartel.
 After recovering Sandoval's body from the cartel, Sueno contacts them again to offer them a tape of Sandoval's confession.
-Upon listening to it, they are disturbed to learn that Sandoval was responsible for the embassy bombing and framed Santa Blanca so that the United States government would be forced intervene in Bolivia.
+Upon listening to it, they are disturbed to learn that Sandoval was responsible for the embassy bombing and framed Santa Blanca so that the United States government would be forced to intervene in Bolivia.
 Though Bowman and the team are angered by Sandoval's deception, they decide to continue with the mission as the cartel still poses a threat.